-The iPhone 5 arrived late last year with a number of new features.
-It’s both thinner and lighter than its predecessor, it’s faster, and it has an improved camera.
+A new iPhone always come with a number of new features.
+It’s usually both thinner and lighter than its predecessor, it’s faster, and it has an improved camera.

-But one of its smaller, lesser talked about features is the fact that it can snap photos while the phone is in video mode.
+Since the release of the iPhone 5 back in 2012, one of the iPhone’s smaller, lesser talked about features is the fact that it can snap photos while the phone is recording a video.
 Of course, a lot of you probably already know about this.
-But for those that don’t, we’ll show you how right after the break…
+But for those that don’t, we’ll show you how.

 Keep in mind that photos snapped during video recording will be of significantly less quality than other images.
 Videos are shot in 1080p, which equates to 1920×1080.
 And the iPhone 5’s 8MP camera normally takes photos at 3264×2448.